NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Offensive Analysis.md

 You can enhance your senses and mental state to consider every aspect of an attack.
-You can cast [[Spells/Sure Strike|Sure Strike]] as a divine innate spell once per day.
+You can cast [[Sure Strike|Sure Strike]] as a divine innate spell once per day.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*